-Asset Integrity Policy outlines the principles and practices that govern decisions on asset management at EPIF to ensure that EPIF responsibly manages asset integrity risks across all facilities that we design, construct or operate and thus accomplishes its mission of providing high-quality products and services in a sustainable and safe environment.
+outlines the principles and practices that govern decisions on asset to ensure that EPIF responsibly manages asset integrity risks across all gn, construct or operate and thus accomplishes its mission of providing and services in a sustainable and safe environment.

-Asset integrity policy outlines the principles and practices that govern decisions on asset management at EPIF to ensure that EPIF responsibly manages asset integrity risks across all facilities that we design, construct or operate.
+outlines the principles and practices that govern decisions on asset to ensure that EPIF responsibly manages asset integrity risks across all gn, construct or operate.